ITBS Test- Iowa Assessment and Preparation Guide

 How to Prepare for the ITBS and Iowa Tests

-If you’re like most students, the thought of taking standardized tests can be pretty daunting.
-But don’t worry – with a little bit of preparation, you can ace the ITBS!
+For most students, the thought of taking standardized tests can be pretty daunting.
+But don’t worry – with a little bit of preparation, any student can ace the ITBS test.

-Here are some tips to help you get ready for test day:
+Here are some tips to help your students get ready for test day.
+Make sure they:

 1. Get plenty of rest the night before the test.
-This will help you feel fresh and alert on test day.
+This will help them feel fresh and alert on test day.

 2. Eat a healthy breakfast.
-A nutritious meal will give you the energy you need to focus on the test.
+A nutritious meal will give them the energy they need to focus on the test.

 3. Ensure you have all the necessary supplies, including sharpened pencils and an eraser.

 4. Take some deep breaths and relax.
-Remind yourself that you know this material and you can do it!
+Remind them that they know the material and they can do it!

 5. Work through the questions at a steady pace.
-Don’t spend too much time on any one question – just move on and come back to it later if you need to.
+Remind them not to spend too much time on any one question – just move on and come back to it later if they need to.

 Iowa assessments exams are divided into ten sections – writing, reading, math science, social science, diction, grammar, capitalization, punctuation, and calculus.
 For 3rd grade or above, two subtests in language analysis and listening were added.

-History of the ITBS and Iowa Test Center
+History of the Iowa Test of Basic Skills and the Iowa Test Center

 The ITBS is the first IA Achievement Testing system.
 This program was developed in 1935, and in its original form, it was named Iowa.
 Every student tries to demonstrate basic competencies.
 Over a century later, ITBS is still being used for monitoring student progress through time.